qceka88/Fundametals-Module/000Small Projects/03 Random Sentence Generator/README.md

 [Replit Link](https://replit.com/@qceka88/The-generator#main.py) to try it!

 This small project is part from my education in [SoftUni](https://softuni.bg/), [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)

-Basicly this generator create a sentence from five words.
+Basically this generator creates a sentence from five words.
 Name, Place, Verb, Noun, Adverb, Detail and follow construction in the picture below.
 Some of the ramdom generated sentences have non sence.
 But this program is create